WASViking Docs

 Policy enforcement at the endpoint

-You define rules in the portal under Cyber Risk > AI Guardian Policies.
+You define rules under Portal > AI Guardian Policies.
 Each rule combines:

 • Event: prompt submit, paste, file upload, or any.